travier/fedora-kinoite/README.md

 Then update normally using `rpm-ostree update` or Discover (pending [rpm-ostree: Fix ostree container support](https://invent.kde.org/plasma/discover/-/merge_requests/591)).

-## Warning notes
+## Important notes

-- The images are not yet official Fedora images.
+- The base images are not yet official Fedora images.
 The location will change.
 - The images are only available for x86_64 for now.
-- As the images are big, please be frugal with history/storage on quay.io.